-COMPLETE FIELD AND HOME GAMES SET FOR 2020 LEGENDS CLASSIC
+COMPLETE FIELD IS SET FOR 2020 LEGENDS CLASSIC

 April 29, 2020

-PRINCETON, N.J./BROOKLYN, N.Y. – The field is complete and the home schedules are set for the 2020 Legends Classic (@legendsbball), which culminates with the Championship Rounds at Barclays Center from November 23-24.
+PRINCETON, N.J./BROOKLYN, N.Y. – The field is complete for the 2020 Legends Classic (@legendsbball), which culminates with the Championship Rounds at Barclays Center from November 23-24.

 The 14th annual Legends Classic features UConn, Notre Dame, USC, and Vanderbilt meeting in the Championship Rounds at Barclays Center on Monday, November 23 with the championship and consolation games being played on November 24.

-UConn, Notre Dame, USC, and Vanderbilt will host two games on their home courts in addition to playing a pair of games at Barclays Center.
-High Point will then host Eastern Washington, Liberty, and Monmouth in the Subregional Rounds, also from November 23-24.
+Meanwhile, High Point will host Eastern Washington, Liberty, and Monmouth in the Subregional Rounds, also from November 23-24.

 Match-ups for the games in Brooklyn and High Point will be announced at a later date.